day8/re-frame-10x/README.md

 ## A Dashboard?

 `re-frame` generates detailed "trace data" as it runs, but much of it will be low level and uninteresting, much of the time.
-As a "dashboard", `re-frametrace` shows interesting, high level information, in easily grokable ways, while also allowing you to drilling down into the detail as necessary.
+As a "dashboard", `re-frame-trace` shows interesting, high level information "at a glance", while also allowing you to drill down and explore the detail as necessary.

 ## What's An Epoch?

-Each event and its consequent computation forms a discrete "epoch" which can be analysed and inspected independently.
+Each `re-frame` event and its consequent computation forms a logically discrete "epoch" which can be analysed and inspected independently.
 The dashboard design is epoch-oriented.

 ## Sampler